tomaroberts/synthflow_phantom/README.md

 ## Overview

-For volumetric fetal MRI, multiple stacks of single-slice data are acquired and combined to make a 3- or 4-dimensional reconstructed volume.
+For volumetric fetal MRI, multiple stacks of single-slice data are acquired and combined to make a 3- or 4-dimensional reconstructed volume using slice-to-volume registration (SVR) techniques.
 For fetal blood flow imaging of the heart and major vessels, we adopt a similar approach.
-The acquired stacks can be orientated at any angle in space, therefore, the velocity-encoding directions associated with the stacks are non-colinear, i.e: they are not conveniently aligned along orthogonal x-/y-/z- axes, as would be the case in conventional MR velocity imaging.
+The acquired stacks can be orientated at any angle in space, therefore, the velocity-encoding directions associated with the stacks are non-colinear, i.e: they are not conveniently aligned along orthogonal x-/y-/z- axes, as is often the case in conventional MR velocity imaging.

 The purpose of this synthetic flow phantom is to simulate acquiring stacks of phase contrast MR images in any orientation, which can then be recombined to form a 3D vector representation of flow velocity.
 By default, the flow phantom consists of six orthogonal pipes with a range of flow rates: